Man securing a domain with DMARC.

 The impersonation of legitimate corporate email addresses to obtain sensitive information or defraud organizations (more commonly known as phishing) costs businesses billions of dollars every year.
-It’s estimated that 90% of these attacks are from forged or deceptive email sender addresses – also known as spoofing.
-In fact, a recent report by the FBI shows that just one type of phishing attack (Business Email Compromise, or BEC) causes more than 5 billion dollars in damages each year.
+It’s estimated that 90% of cyberattacks begin with a phishing email, and email fraud costs U.S. businesses an average of $17,700 every minute.

 How Does DMARC Work?

-While DMARC adoption is optional, you should begin looking at whether DMARC makes sense for your organization and planning your roadmap to implementation.
-But in order to understand DMARC, we first have to understand SPF and DKIM (two widely used authentication methods) and the limitation of those two protocols in addressing FROM Address Domain Spoofing.
+In order to understand DMARC, we have to understand SPF and DKIM (two widely used authentication methods) and the limitation of those two protocols in addressing FROM Address Domain Spoofing.

 In the above example, SPF passing authentication tells the mailbox provider that the Envelope Domain (mail.abc-company) gives permission to the sending IP (18.45.98.225) to send in its name.